Trubenova/gridCoal/README.md

 ### Time periods and generation times [int, optional]

-Time between two time steps, denoted <i>dt</i>, is given in arbitrary time units (year, months, days, minutes).
-Time is measured in generations in <i>msprime</i>, therefore we need to specify the generation time of the population at hand.
-We define the generation time as the time at which the species comes to a reproductive age in same units, as dt.
-Timing of demographic events (into the same units) is re-calculated by dividing the time of events specified in demography input files by the generation time of the simulated organism in same units.
+The amount of time between two time points, denoted <i>dt</i>, is given in arbitrary time units (years, months, days, minutes).

+Time is measured in generations in <i>msprime</i>, and we therefore need to specify the generation time of the population at hand.
+We define the generation time, dt, as the time it takes for a species to reach a reproductive age, expressed in the same units as other supplied times.
+The timing of demographic events (expressed in the same units) is re-calculated by dividing the time point of events specified in demography input files by the generation time of the simulated organism expressed in the same units.
+Therefore, it is possible to run the simulations for any organism with an arbitrary generation time, from bacterial populations to trees.

-Be default, generation time is set to one, and time between two supplied data points is defined as ten.
+By default, generation time is set to 1, and the time between two supplied data points is set at 10.

 To supply different values, enter as: <br>
 <code>-dt 100 -gen 25</code>
 or
 <code>--delta_t 100 --generation_time 25</code>

+### Ancestral populations [txt, optional]

+At the point in time beyond which the demography is unknown, all lineages are merged into spatially non-explicit ancestral populations where they follow the standard coalescence process.
+We assume either a single or multiple panmictic ancestral populations with specified sizes and a very low rate of migration between them ($10^{-8}$).
+Furthermore, it is necessary to specify which of the cells originate in each ancestral population.

+A list determining the origin of each cell can be supplied as a txt file with n (number of all cells) lines.
+If no file is supplied, all cells are expected to originate in a single spatially non-explicit population.
+The size of the ancestral populations can be set, with the default as 1.

 ### Replicate ID numer [int, optional]
 Replicate ID number can be suplied specifying the simulation run and the output file.
 Default value is 1.
 If value is 1, log file with all input files and their values is created.
 When running multiple simulations in parallel, different replicate ID numbers need to be specified to avoid overwriting the output files.

 Enter as: <br>
 <code>--replicate 7</code> or <code>-rep 7</code>

-### Ancestral populations [txt, optional]

-At the time point, beyond which the demography is unknown or ignored, all lineages are merged into one or more spatially non-explicit panmictic ancestral populations that follow the standard coalescent process.
-Multiple ancestral populations allow users to define ancestral populations with specified sizes and migration between them ($10^{-8}$).
-Furthermore, users can specify which of cells originate from which ancestral population.
-A list determining the origin of each cell can be supplied as a txt file with n (number of all cells) lines.
-If no file is supplied, all cells are expected to originate from a single ancestral population.
-The default size of the ancestral populations is one.

 ### Output directory [string, optional]